There are a lot of rules, requirements and safety regulations you need to know and follow when driving with a trailer or caravan coupled to a car.

 When reversing with a coupled trailer you must be patient, reverse slowly – using small steering movements – and wait for the trailer to catch up

 Note that driving with a coupled trailer on slippery roads is associated with special risks.
-Read more about driving with a trailer in slippery conditions.

 The tow ball weight is the weight a trailer coupling device exerts on a car's tow bar.
 This is also called ball thrust.
 The correct tow ball weight is usually between 50 and 100 kg.